Which place is cheaper, Nashville or Charleston?

 For an educational experience, head to a museum or a notable sight in either Charleston or Nashville.

 If you're looking for an educational opportunity, there are a decent number of museums and historical sights around Charleston.
 This city is famous for its many historic churches and plantations.
+The plantations are open to visit and will educate you on the city's past, which is heavily involved in slavery.
 You can also visit Fort Sumter National Monument by boat or take a tour of the USS Yorktown.

 Nashville is a good place to visit if you're interested in museums or other recognizable sights.
-The city is famous as the home of the Grand Ole Opry.
+It is famous as the home of the Grand Ole Opry.
 It's also where you'll find the Country Music Hall of Fame and the unique Johnny Cash Museum.

-There are plenty of up and coming restaurants around Nashville.
+Visitors will find a budding food and restaurant scene in Nashville.
 The city is known for some southern favorites including southern barbecue, mac and cheese, and biscuits and gravy.

-Nashville has a lively atmosphere and nightlife is popular here.
+Nashville has plenty to do after the sun goes down.
 The city is popular for it's music scene, particularly the country music scene.
+You can take in one of the free Honky Tonks or head to a rooftop bar.
 It's also a popular destination for bachelor and bachelorette parties.

 In Nashville you'll find nightly musicians performing at a variety of venues.
 The city is famous for country music, blues, and rock and roll.
 Popular venues include The Basement, The 5 Spot, and The Cannery Complex.